FreymundDeveloper/Courses-Portfolio/README.md

 # Courses-Portfolio

-A Single Page Application (SPA) of a portfolio of courses, developed based on Gulp.
+A generic Single Page Application (SPA) of a portfolio of courses, developed based on Gulp.

 Some technologies used: